FAQ

 You can negotiate a bilateral agreement directly with an accredited CORC supplier or purchase CORCs through a third-party marketplace.
 Puro.earth has discontinued its online marketplace in 2022 and does not act as a counterparty to transactions.

 CORCs are available as spot purchases as well as through advance market commitments where the buyer agrees to buy CORCs from a future issuance at a pre-agreed price.
-It is also possible to purchase Pre-CORCs.
-Pre-CORCs are digital assets that represent validated projections of future carbon removals.
-They convert into CORCs after removals are verified.
-Pre-CORCs enable prepayments for future carbon removals, making suppliers less dependent on more expensive forms of financing.
-Buyers benefit from a discount and greater flexibility as Pre-CORCs are tradeable.

 To retire your CORCs you need to identify the beneficiary of the CORCs, purpose, the emissions period, and the location.
-You will receive an official diploma stating that you have neutralized your emissions with carbon removal with the following information:
+You will receive an official certificate stating that you have neutralized your emissions with carbon removal with the following information:

 • name of the beneficiary